 Pro Text-to-speech (with adjustable speed) without add-ons

 Firefox Reader Mode includes Narrate, a feature that adds text-to-speech functionality to the browser.

-Since Vivaldi is built on WebKit, the same engine Chrome (among other browsers) is built on, it was possible for Vivaldi developers to allow Chrome extensions to run in their browser.
+Since Vivaldi is built on Chromium, the same base as Chrome (among other browsers) is built on, it was possible for Vivaldi developers to allow Chrome extensions to run in their browser.

 Tabs can be grouped under a single tab to easily keep track of all open webpages.